stefanofa/awesome/TOPICS.md

 *   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.

-*   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and A/B testing that you can self-host.
+*   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source web & product analytics, session recording, feature flagging and A/B testing that you can self-host.
+Get started - free.

 *   [mhaidarhanif/rewinds-legacy](https://github.com/mhaidarhanif/rewinds-legacy) - ⏪ The Remix Stack with Tailwind - New repo: https://github.com/mhaidarhanif/rewinds